Permit (fish): Taxonomy

-The permit was first described by the "father of taxonomy", Carl Linnaeus in his 10th edition of the work Systema Naturae, which was published in 1758.
-He originally classified it as Labrus falcatus, though the fish has since been placed in the genus Trachinotus.
+The permit was originally classified as Labrus falcatus, though the fish has since been placed in the genus Trachinotus.
 It is the type species of the genus Trachinotus.

 Etymology

 The permit's genus name, Trachinotus comes from a fusion of the Greek words trachys (τραχύς), which means "rough", and noton (νῶτον), meaning "back".
 The species name for the permit, falcatus, is a Latin adjective, which roughly means "armed with scythes".
 This serves as a reference to the permit's dorsal fin that occasionally protrudes from the water when schools of permit feed near the surface.

+"Permit", the common name, may be an irregular borrowing from Spanish palometa, probably from a Doric variant of Ancient Greek πηλαμύς (pēlamús, "young tuna").

 Anatomy and morphology

 Permit can be distinguished by their elongated dorsal fins and anal fin.
 The dorsal fin is shaped like a scythe.
 Permit tails are also deeply forked, and their bodies are compressed laterally, making the fish tall and thin when viewed from the front.

 The average permit has six or seven dorsal spines, and 18 to 21 soft rays.
 The anal fin has two or three spines, and 16 to 18 soft rays.
 Both dorsal and anal fins have dark, anterior lobes.
 Permit have no scutes and have a large, orange-yellow patch on their abdomens in front of their anal fins, while their pectoral fins are dark.

-The permit fish can reach a maximum length of 48 in (122 cm) and can weigh up to 79 lb (36 kg), according to the Florida Museum of Natural History.
+The permit fish can reach a maximum length of 122 cm and can weigh up to 36 kg, according to the Florida Museum of Natural History.